 During the transition period EU law will continue to apply to the UK under the terms set out in the Withdrawal Agreement Act.

-EEA firms operating through passporting in the UK do so either via a Freedom of Establishment (FOE) passport (if they have a branch in the UK), or via a Freedom of Services (FOS) passport (if they do not have a physical presence in the UK).
+EEA firms currently operating through a passport in the UK do so either via a Freedom of Establishment (FOE) passport (if they have a branch in the UK), or via a Freedom of Services (FOS) passport (if they do not have a physical presence in the UK).

-Once passporting rights cease – either at the end of an Implementation Period agreed between the UK and the EU, or in the event of a no-deal exit on 29 March 2019 – EEA firms currently relying on passporting arrangements to undertake business in the UK will require authorisation from the PRA (or for solo-regulated firms, the FCA).
+Once passporting rights cease at the end of the transition period, EEA firms currently relying on passporting arrangements will require authorisation from the PRA (or for solo-regulated firms, the FCA) to undertake business in the UK.